 Dinesh is a member of the Urban Informatics Labs pursuing a PhD at Stanford University.
 His research interests include investments and incentives advancing climate science and frontier tech.
 Dinesh earned his B.S. in Chemical Engineering from Northwestern University and his MBA from Harvard Business School.
 Dinesh enjoys discovering new restaurants & coffee shops, traveling, playing tennis, and tech investing.

-Kopal Nihar, MS-PhD student
+Kopal Nihar, PhD candidate

 Kopal works as a Graduate Research Assistant in the Urban Informatics Lab.
 Her research interests lie at the intersection of data science, building energy simulation and analysis of thermal comfort of occupants, particularly in mixed-mode buildings.
 She received a dual degree of B.Tech in Civil Engineering and Master in Building Science by Research from International Institute of Information Technology, Hyderabad.
 In her free time outside the lab, Kopal enjoys watching cricket/tennis and is a huge fan of Bollywood music and movies.